timothylimyl/SpaceApps_Hackathon/README.md

 Put a gif from the app (flows from camera -> diagnosis)

-We will approach plant pathologist and researchers to seek out expert advice on what kind of immediate actions are required, general advices and preventative measures for the future for the specific disease.
+We will approach plant pathologist and researchers to seek out expert advice on what kind of immediate actions are required, general advices and preventative measures for the specific disease detected.
 These informations can then be immediately disseminated to the farmers right after the plant is classified through the app.
 Thus, the app can greatly support farmers in identifying diseases and recommend the best course of actions.
 We believe that this will increase the crop yield of local farmers and bridge the gap between farmers and researchers.